Sweating and body odor

 - You notice a change in your body odor

-Apocrine glands produce a milky fluid that most commonly is secreted when you're under emotional stress.
-This fluid is odorless until it combines with bacteria found normally on your skin.
+Apocrine glands are found in areas where you have hair, such as your armpits and groin.
+These glands release a milky fluid when you're stressed.
+This fluid is odorless until it combines with bacteria on your skin.

-Your doctor will ask about your medical history and conduct a physical exam.
-He or she may order blood or urine tests to determine if your problem is being caused by an underlying medical condition, such as an infection, diabetes or an overactive thyroid (hyperthyroidism).
+To diagnose a problem with sweating and body odor, your doctor will likely ask about your medical history and do an exam.
+The doctor may test your blood or urine.
+The tests can show if your problem is caused by a medical condition, such as an infection, diabetes or an overactive thyroid (hyperthyroidism).

 - Antiperspirant.
-Antiperspirants contain aluminium-based compounds that temporarily block sweat pores, thereby reducing the amount of perspiration that reaches your skin.
+Antiperspirants contain aluminium-based compounds that temporarily block sweat pores, thereby reducing the amount of sweat that reaches your skin.

 - Deodorant.
-Deodorants can eliminate odor but not perspiration.
+Deodorants can eliminate odor but not sweat.
 They're usually alcohol-based and turn your skin acidic, making it less attractive to bacteria.
 Deodorants often contain perfume fragrances intended to mask odor.

 You're likely to start by seeing your primary care doctor.
 In some cases when you call to set up an appointment, you may be referred to a specialist in skin diseases (dermatologist).